IntersectMBO/cardano-db-sync/Readme.md

 Examples of what someone would be able to do via an SQL query against a Cardano DB Sync instance fully synced fully synced to a specific network is:

-* Look up any block, transaction, address, stake pool etc on that network, usually be the hash that identifies that item.
+* Look up any block, transaction, address, stake pool etc on that network, usually by the hash that identifies that item or the index into another table.
 * Look up the balance of any stake address for any Shelley or later epoch.
 * Look up the amount of ADA delegated to each pool for any Shelley or later epoch.